RaymondWang987/NVDS/README.md

 + [2023.07.18] The [Arxiv](https://arxiv.org/abs/2307.08695) version of our NVDS paper is released.
 + [2023.07.18] Our [Project Page](https://raymondwang987.github.io/NVDS/) is built and released.
 + [2023.07.21] We present the [NVDS checkpoint](https://github.com/RaymondWang987/NVDS/releases/tag/NVDS_checkpoints) and demo (inference) code.
++ [2023.08.05] Update license of VDW dataset: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)
-+ [TODO] We will update evaluation and checkpoint of NYUDV2 finetuning in 2-3 weeks.
++ [TODO] To update evaluation and checkpoint of NYUDV2 finetuning in 2-3 weeks.
-+ [TODO] We are currently building VDW official website to release our data.
++ [TODO] VDW website, application mailbox, test set (meta data, applications for processed data, and evaluation code) in 3-4 weeks.
++ [TODO] Gradually update our VDW training set.
 Stay tuned!

 ## 💦 License and Releasing
 + VDW dataset.

   We plan to release VDW dataset under strict conditions.
-We are currently building the official website and preparing the license of VDW.
-VDW dataset cannot be used for any commercial purposes.
+VDW dataset is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+It cannot be used for any commercial purposes.
 For our video sequences, we will gradually release [IMDB](https://www.imdb.com/) numbers, starting time, end time, movie durations, resolutions, cropping areas, and some data processing tools to utilize the data.
-We will provide an official application template and mailbox.
-If you need our disparity annotations and valid masks for your research, apply to our mailbox.
-Your name, institution, purpose for using our data, and agreement to our license will be included in the application template.
+We will provide an application template and mailbox.
+If you need our processed dataset for your research, apply to our mailbox.
+Your name, institution, purpose for using our data, and agreement to our license will be included in the application form.
 We will examine your application and send you feedback in 3-5 weekdays.
 Overall, we will follow the practices of the community (previous open-source datasets with movie data, e.g., Hollywood 3D, MovieNet, etc.) to legally release VDW dataset.

 + NVDS code and model.